ldbc/ldbc_snb_bi/tigergraph/k8s/README.md

 ...
 ```

-If the ebs csi driver is running, then run (here use "tigergraph" as namespace for an example)
+If the ebs csi driver is installed, then run (here use "tigergraph" as namespace for an example)
 ```bash
 kubectl create ns tigergraph
 git clone https://github.com/tigergraph/ecosys.git